Germany deal to buy Sputnik V dead, but India to receive 360mn doses

 In the meantime there has been a surge in production by alternative, western-made, vaccines and last week the rate of immunisation in Europe overtook that in the US.

 As America’s immunisation programme comes in to the home stretch, German Chancellor Angela Merkel, French President Emmanuel Macron and other EU leaders issued a joint statement for the US to release some of its stockpiles to the rest of the world at the weekend.
 The US reportedly has enough vaccine to immunise its whole population twice over, but so far has not shared its supplies with other countries.
-Despite the pick up in inoculation rates in Europe, the roll out of vaccines remains in an early stage.
+Despite the pick-up in inoculation rates in Europe, the roll-out of vaccines remains in an early stage.

 Rebuffed by Germany and the EU, Russia is continuing to make its vaccine available to poorer countries around the world.

-An estimated 360mn Indians will get Russian Sputnik V's by the end of March 2022 as India will have approximately 361mn doses of vaccine, officials coordinating the entire vaccine measure in the country have said.
+An estimated 360mn Indians will get Russian Sputnik V's by the end of March 2022 as India will have approximately 361mn doses of vaccine, officials co-ordinating the entire vaccine measure in the country have said.

-On May 1, India got the first consignment of 1.5mn doses of the vaccine, and second consignment will also reach soon.
-In total, India gets 18mn doses of Sputnik V, 3mn in May, 5mn in June and 10mn in July.
+On May 1, India got the first consignment of 1.5mn doses of the vaccine, and the second consignment will also arrive soon.
+In total, India will get 18mn doses of Sputnik V, 3mn in May, 5mn in June and 10mn in July.

-The Russian RDIF sovereign wealth fund that has funded the production of the vaccine and is coordinating supply deals, has signed pacts with five Indian companies to produce another 850mn doses.
-The doses will not only be produced in India but also, exported to third country.
+The Russian RDIF sovereign wealth fund, which has funded the production of the vaccine and is coordinating supply deals, has signed pacts with five Indian companies to produce another 850mn doses.
+The doses will not only be produced in India but also exported to third countries.
 Between June 2021 to March 2022, around 238mn doses will be produced in the country.

-Sputnik V vaccine is the third Covid vaccine after Covishield and Covaxin that Indian regulatory authorities have given approval to.
+Sputnik V vaccine is the third coronavirus (COVID-19) vaccine after Covishield and Covaxin that the Indian regulatory authorities have given their approval to.

-The Kremlin has earned significant soft power credits for supply over 60 countries, almost all in the developing world, with vaccines that have been unable to source western-made vaccines that have been snapped byrich nations, the US first amongst them.
+The Kremlin has earned significant soft power credits for supplying over 60 countries, almost all in the developing world, with vaccines.
+These states have been unable to source western-made vaccines, which have been snapped up by rich nations, the US first amongst them.

-Russia also just rolled out the one-shot Sputnik-lite version that has an 80% efficacy rate and does not require a second booster shot, which will be made available to countries like India that are loosing a fight to control the pandemic’s spread.
-Sputnik Light will also be produced in India.
+Russia has also just rolled out the one-shot Sputnik-Lite version that has an 80% efficacy rate and does not require a second booster shot, which will be made available to countries like India that are losing the fight to control the pandemic’s spread.
+Sputnik-Lite will also be produced in India.

 "It will be produced in exactly the same countries where Sputnik V will be produced.
-So, it's India, Korea, and China," said Kirill Dmitriev, CEO of the RDIF.
+So, it's India, Korea and China," said Kirill Dmitriev, CEO of the RDIF.